-- 9 a.m.-Noon - 1-4 p.m.
+- 9 a.m.-12 p.m - 1-4 p.m.

 Most Loft policies for adult education apply to the Young Writers' Program as well (teaching artist pay rate, cancellation of class due to low enrollment policy, etc.), but there are many exceptions and additions meant to serve the different needs of a youth population.
-For more information, or if you have questions, please consult the youth RFP, available on the Loft's website during the proposal period, or contact the director of education (jdodgson@loft.org) to receive a copy.
+For more information, or if you have questions, please consult the youth RFP, available on the

+Loft's website during the proposal period, or contact the program coordinator (llotempio@loft.org) to receive a copy.